Hi. Can anyone tell me if it's now safe travel to the south of Colombia; specially for Pasto, Popayan, and Cali? Many thanks!

 I do recommend air travel between the cities to eliminate all risk.
 There have not been highway attacks over the past few months but you never know when this becomes an issue again, especially traveling between Cali, Popayan, Pasto and Ipiales.

 There exist no official security updates and if they did exist I wouldn't believe them :-)

 We are currently monitoring violence in Colombia and did the following report on July.
 We are expanding this report for August including all kinds of violent acts or combat situations.
 It may prove useful for you to keep an eye on how the security situation is evolving."

-Hope that helps, Phil at the safety hub over 7 years ago
+Hope that helps, Phil at the safety hub about 8 years ago